GeoNode/geonode.github.com/ABOUT.md

 It is possible to deploy GeoNode on top of the OpenGeo suite which provides a complete, commercially supported, open source geospatial infrastructure stack built using open standards.
 GeoNode shares many core modules with the OpenGeo Suite, while adding a user facing website application.

-GeoNode does not currently use GeoDjango, gdal, ogr, geos or shapely.
+GeoNode does not currently use GeoDjango, gdal, ogr.
 Explain!

 ## Core Dependencies: